Bike to Work (June 28) and Coast into the Tax Incentives

 Summer is upon us.
 Show your appreciation for environment and get a chance to be rewarded for it.

 The Sustainability Commission is hosting the challenge and participation is FREE!
 Everyone who enters will have a chance to win some great prizes from local eco-friendly businesses, including our 2022 Sustainability Awards winner ZERO Market in Edgewater.

-The Challenge begins on June 21 and runs through August 21.
-Click here to learn more.
+Learn more about the challenge which begins on June 21 and runs through August 21.

 What if your home landscape could not only provide beauty, enjoyment and food, but also sequester more carbon?